AlexDyuba/spring_course/INFO.md

 - Note that both @PostConstruct and @PreDestroy annotations are part of Java EE.
 And since Java EE has been deprecated in Java 9 and removed in Java 11 we have to add an additional dependency to use these annotations:

+@Configuration/@ComponentScan - we use the @ComponentScan annotation along with the @Configuration annotation to specify the packages that we want to be scanned. @ComponentScan without arguments tells Spring to scan the current package and all of its sub-packages.